 Saving for retirement is one of the most important things you can do, especially if you are young and have time on your side.
 Every dollar you save today will allow you to retire that much sooner.

 There are two main savings vehicles for most workers – a 401(k) and a Roth IRA.

 A 401(k), or the equivalent, is a tax-deferred investment vehicle you participate in with your employer.
 Tax-deferred means that every dollar you contribute will be deducted from your income for tax purposes, you won’t pay taxes on that amount.
-It can then grow tax free until retirement, when you will take disbursements and pay taxes on it then.
+It can then grow tax-free until retirement.
+That’s when you will take disbursements and pay taxes on it.
 Employers often offer a contribution match on 401(k) contributions and you will want to take advantage of that free money.

 I urge you to research both and to participate in both to the full extent you can.
 When deciding where to put your next retirement dollar, go with your 401(k) up to the match from your employer, then the Roth IRA to the maximum contribution limit, then the 401(k) to the max.

 An estate plan can be a morbid thing to think about, it’s what someone should do in the event you die, so I get it.

 But look at it this way, life for your executor is so much easier if you have a well laid out plan.
 Your beneficiaries get access to their assets faster and the state doesn’t get to decide based on laws you probably don’t even know.

 It’s not fun but doing it can make things a lot easier for everyone else when you die.